- Live Rates

 Oregon home buyers who need to borrow more than the limit are usually required to make a down payment for 25% of the difference.
 That’s the general rule that applies in most scenarios.
 Please contact us if you would like to know how much you might qualify to borrow, when using a VA loan.

-The maximum VA loan amount for Oregon has gone up, and that’s good news for borrowers who are thinking about using this program.
+The VA loan limit has been eliminated, and that’s good news for borrowers who are thinking about using this program.
 But there are other benefits to using a VA loan.
 Here are the top three.

 Are you ready to apply for a VA loan in Oregon to finance a home purchase?
 If so, Sammamish Mortgage is ready to help!
 We have been supplying all sorts of mortgage programs to borrowers in Washington State, as well as all of the Pacific Northwest region, including Colorado, Idaho, and Oregon.
 We are a family-run business local to Bellevue, Washington and strive to help borrowers realize their dreams of owning a home.
 Contact us today if you have questions about applying for a mortgage.